'Black Lives Matter' artwork continuously repainted on famed California rock

 A California rock known for being a canvas for local artists, became the site of a neighborhood battle after "Black Lives Matter" artwork was painted over multiple times this past week, according to a report on Monday.

 Resident Kseniya Makarova said she painted a 'Black Lives Matter' message on Bernal Hill Rock in San Francisco to give attention to recent protests over the death of George Floyd in police custody, but it was gone the next morning.
-She said some artwork has been known to stay up for months.
+She said some artwork has been known to stay up for a month.

 "I was very shocked when the following morning, I went by and the whole front of the rock had been covered with copper paint," said Makarova, according to the San Francisco Chronicle.
 "Even though the rock is temporal and the message changes, there's an unspoken courtesy rule to never change it quicker than a week.
 It was a purposeful act of silencing."